Souvikray/Wordpress-on-LEMP-stack/Basic setup.md

 Similarly you can see the status of rest of the services by typing systemctl followed by the service name.Ensure that the status is displayed as 'active'.

+Note - To quit displaying the status, press 'q'